Chemical weapon for sale: China's unregulated narcotic | Metro News

 EMS declined comment.
 A Yuntu representative hung up the phone when contacted by the AP and did not reply to emails.
 Soon after, the company's

 Butler reported from Washington.
-Associated Press reporters Aritz Parra in Shanghai, Paisley Dodds in London, Jack Gillum in Washington and news researchers Fu Ting in Shanghai and Yu Bing in Beijing contributed to this report.
+Associated Press reporters Aritz Parra in Shanghai, Paisley Dodds in London, Matthew Lee, Jack Gillum and Maria Danilova in Washington and news researchers Fu Ting in Shanghai and Yu Bing in Beijing contributed to this report.

 Follow Kinetz on Twitter at http://twitter.com/ekinetz and Butler at http://twitter.com/desmondbutler